ShuaiGitHub/clstm/Shuai's-README-prepare-for-training-models-on-other-system.md

-##	How to install prerequist and training on other systems
+##	How to install prerequist and training on other computers

 As a practice to run it on Wen's system so we can train on different computers.
 I install pre-requist for Ubuntu 14.04

-run following commands first:
-  sudo apt-get install mercurial sudo apt-get install libprotobuf-dev protobuf-compiler sudo apt-get install libzmq3-dev libzmq3 libzmqpp-dev libzmqpp3 libpng12-dev cd /usr/local/include
+run following commands first (from original source) sudo apt-get install mercurial (This install's hg command) sudo apt-get install libprotobuf-dev protobuf-compiler sudo apt-get install libzmq3-dev libzmq3 libzmqpp-dev libzmqpp3 libpng12-dev cd /usr/local/include